 The second principle leads to the idea of death heat of the world.
-If any event increases universal entropy irreversibly degrading forms of energy pre-existing (by making them less usable), it is tempting to see in each of real events, a step towards a final state where everything movement become impossible by the lack of usable energy.
+If any event increases universal entropy irreversibly degrading forms of energy preexisting (by making them less usable), it is tempting to see in each of real events, a step towards a final state where everything movement become impossible by the lack of usable energy.

-To understand what entropy is and to translate this scientific concept, it is necessary to analyze three dimensions of entropy in connection with the notions of order, balance and information.
+To understand what entropy is and to translate this scientific concept about which we appreciate, it is necessary to analyze three dimensions of the entropy in connection with the notions of order, balance and information.

-- Entropy increases with disorder.
-In general we can say that any natural system ordered in time is tending toward a maximum state of disorder.
+- The entropy increases with disorder.
+In general we can say that in the wild any system ordered in time tending to a maximum state of disorder.
 To recover the initial order, we must invest much effort.
 Take the example of a building.
 If the decision is made not to make the necessary repairs, the house will fall quickly into disrepair.
 Even if it is cared for, sooner or later it will collapse.
 This is the trend toward disorder.
-The aging and the death of biological organisms can also be understood in this manner, as deteriorating structures.

-- Entropy increases with the balance.
+The aging and the death of biological organisms can also be understood in this manner, as deteriorating structures. - Entropy increases with the balance.
 Unlike an a priori, the balance is not related to the order but disorder and thus the increasing Entropy (note the difference between disorder and imbalance).
 The disorder is to be avoided because it is a defect, deterioration.
 This is the imbalance which otherwise is a potential towards equilibrium.
-Anything in nature that is in a state of imbalance creates a usable energy.
-The Earth has two poles of opposing polarity.
-Such imbalance is allowing terrestrial magnetic fields to exist.
-A drop of water comes from an imbalance in gravity and can be used to create energy.
+Anything in nature is in a state of imbalance creates a usable energy.
+The Earth has two poles of opposing polarity and this imbalance by allowing terrestrial magnetic fields to exist.
+A drop of water comes from an imbalance and can be used to create energy.
 The entropy is very low.
 By contrast, the ocean contains considerable energy in the form of heat.
 However, the latter being in balance, it is impossible to use it.
 The ocean has high entropy that makes it unusable.
 Man was able to control locally and on a limited time increasing entropy.
-The centrepiece of our churches uses the sum of local small entropies to create a point with high entropy and therefore stable.
-This system generates not only a balance, and therefore high entropy, but also ordered and scalable low entropy.
-This evolution is part of a relation to time when the balance is split.
-The vault will eventually collapse to its minimum entropy, a pile of stones.
+The centrepiece of our churches uses the sum of local small entropies to create a point in high entropy and therefore stable.
+This system generates not only a balance, and therefore a high entropy, but an order low entropy and scalable.
+This evolution is part of a report to the time when the balance is split.
+The vault will eventually collapse, through its minimum entropy, to immediately find a pile of stone is worth far more important.

-- Entropy and information.
+• Entropy and information.
 In information theory, entropy is a measure of noise in a channel where we try to send a message.
-In other words, when we transmit the information via a canal, there is noise.
+In other words, when we transmit the information via a canal, there was a noise.
 Entropy and information can be distinguished.
 In architecture, for example, building requires information.
 The latter are reflected in a manual or orally transmitted.
 The more a construction is sophisticated, the higher information is.
-On the other hand, we do not need to build manual with the same materials, a heap of stone.
+On the other hand, we do not need to build manual, with the same materials, a heap of stone.
 Its entropy will be much higher than that of construction.